Parent Education and Support

 Parent Education Programs

-Children First is Oklahoma’s Nurse Family Partnership Program.
-This home-based program focuses on low-income, first time parents who are 28 weeks pregnant or less.
-Nurse home visitors work with parents one-on-one by providing information, support, and advice to ensure a healthy pregnancy.
+Children First, Oklahoma’s Nurse Family Partnership Program, is a home-based program focuses on low-income, first time parents who are 28 weeks pregnant or less.
+This program, commonly referred to as NFP, has nurse home visitors work with parents one-on-one and provide information, support, and medical advice to ensure a healthy pregnancy.
 Nurses work with families from prenatal until after the baby is born to provide the critical support needed during the transition into parenthood.
+To learn more about this program, please complete this form.

 Support Services

-The Parent Promise Family Resource Center/Community Hope Center serves as a community-based family resource center with the addition of the Science of HOPE.
+Parent Promise is an Oklahoma Family Resource Center through the Oklahoma State Department of Health and a Community HOPE Center through Oklahoma Human Services.
+Our organization serves as a community-based family resource center with the addition of the Science of HOPE.
 It aims to provide an environment where families with children and youth with special needs can easily access resources and services based on their individual needs as well as create and sustain support through goal setting.
 The mission of the Center is to support families to build strong, harmonious and equitable relationship with their community.
 Guided by its Parent Advisory Committee and diverse staff, the Center inclusively supports families with children and youth of all abilities.

 Please fill out the form below to learn more information about our life changing, parent education programs.
 You will be contacted by a Parent Promise staff member within the next 2-3 business day.
 For immediate assistance, please contact our office at (405) 232 – 2500.
 Bilingual services are available.